mefaxas-crypto/pcg-tortuga-yola/PROJECT_CHECKLIST.md

     *   [x] Implement UI to create "Menus" by combining recipes.
     *   [x] Make the "Menu" dropdown in the recipe form functional.
     *   [x] Analyze menu profitability.
-    *   **Note on Unit Conversion**: When building the unit conversion engine, the recipe form should allow inputting various units (e.g., 'cup', 'tbsp') but always calculate the final cost based on a standard unit like grams.

 *   **2.2 Inventory Depletion & Sales Tracking:**
     *   [x] Implement a "Sales" page to log which menu items are sold.